ethanvictormonkhouse/Kore/README.md

-# Getting Started with Create React App
+# Getting Started with Kore

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Kore was developed as part of a Final Year Project.
+The purpose of the platform is to improve the focus of virtual self-managing teams by improving online identity and creating a self-governing environment.

 ## Available Scripts